bookball/bookball-site/terms-and-conditions.md

 ### 2. User information

-When you sign up at Bookball, we collect your name, your user name, email address, country, language, password, mobile phone number, IP-address and MAC-address.
+When you sign up at Bookball, we collect your name, your username, email address, country, language, password and mobile phone number.

-When you book a venue at Bookball, we provide your name and phone number to the third-party service provider, in order for them to contact you, in case there's a need to cancel a booking.
+When you book a venue at Bookball, we provide your name and phone number to the club, in order for them to contact you, in case there’s a need to cancel a booking.

-We use a third-party service provider (_Braintree_, a _Paypal_ company) to collect payments.
-So, when you book a venue, _Braintree_ will also register your credit card number, expiry date and security code.

 We will use your contact details to send you a welcoming email to verify your username and password, to communicate with you in response to your inquiries, and to send you service-related announcements, for instance, if our Service is temporarily suspended for maintenance.